MatthewPress/tic-tac-toe/README.md

 * Wins
 I think the planning I put into this project from the beginning helped me visualize every element I would need and how it would all fit together

+What I enjoyed most about this project was learning about and applying all the smaller pieces that go into a well-rounded project (i.e. adding a license and pull request template).

 * Challenges
-Trying to capture ever win condition that didn't utilize an array iterator was very difficult, and the solution I came up with had a lot of nested for loops and conditionals
+Trying to capture ever win condition without utilizing an array iterator was difficult, and the solution I came up with had a lot of nested for loops and conditionals

-What I enjoyed most about this project was that learning about and applying all the smaller pieces that go into a well-rounded project (i.e. adding a license and pull request template).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>